UPPMAX/UPPMAX-documentation/docs/software/rackham_file_transfer_using_filezilla.md

 FileZilla is a secure file transfer tool that works under Linux, Mac and Windows.

-To transfer files to/from Rackham using FileZilla, do:
+To transfer files to/from Rackham using FileZilla, do the following steps:

-- Start FileZilla
+### 1. Start FileZilla

+Start FileZilla.

+### 2. Start FileZilla's site manager

-- From the menu, select 'File | Site manager'
+From the menu, select 'File | Site manager'

 ???- tip "Where is that?"